 The Direct Care concentration allows the students to explore careers focused on changing the health status of the patient over time.

 Health professionals in this concentration work directly with patients; they may provide care, treatment, counseling and health education information.
-Clinical experience requires students to obtain the Hepatitis B Vaccination, Flu Shot, and TB Test.
+Clinical experience requires students to obtain the Hepatitis B Vaccination, Flu Shot, and TB Test, as well as two (2) COVID vaccines.
 After successful completion of the Classroom instructions on skills and Medical Terminology, student will go to clinical area to use knowledge and apply to Patient Care.

 Medical Terminology introduces students to the language of medicine.
 Students will gain an understanding of basic elements, rules of building and analyzing medical words, and medical terms associated with the body as a whole.
 Utilizing a systems approach, students will define, interpret, and pronounce medical terms relating to structure and function, pathology, diagnosis, clinical procedures, oncology, and pharmacology.
 In addition to medical terms, common abbreviations applicable to each system will be interpreted.

 Students interested in the Direct Care Worker training at PCTC should be patient, and be compassionate.
-Students will also need to be drug free.
+Students will also need to be drug free thtoughout the program.